 of the calcite mineral rich water adding to the Monument's many wonders.

-to the Monument.
-However, Grayback campground offers flush toilets, grey water disposal sites,
+On the way to Oregon Caves NM is Grayback campground.
+Grayback campground offers flush toilets, grey water disposal sites,

-and a nearby swimming hole to compensate for the longer drive up to the Monument.
+and a nearby swimming hole to compensate for the long drive up to the Monument.
 Also, the

-route from Cave Junction, Oregon to Grayback and Cave Creek campgrounds is through the
+route from Cave Junction, Oregon to Grayback campground is through the

 area's wine country.
 If visitors are so inclined, there are several wineries offering tastings and